Maserati Boomerang

 The Maserati Boomerang is a concept car designed by Giorgetto Giugiaro and produced by Italdesign.
-It was first revealed at the Turin Motor Show in 1971 as a non-functional epowood model, but by the time of the 1972 Geneva Auto Show it was based on Maserati Bora chassis as a one-off.
+It was first revealed at the Turin Motor Show in 1971 as a non-functional Epowood model, but by the time of the 1972 Geneva Auto Show it was based on Maserati Bora chassis as a one-off.

 The Boomerang was registered as a road car, but it was intended as a one-off show car.
 It was shown in dozens of places, and after the 1974 car show in Barcelona it was sold to a private individual.
 In 1990, it was shown at the Bagatelle Concours in Paris, 1993 Concorso Italiano, Carmel (Calf.) and Pebble Beach, with a new owner and some restoration work having been done.
 It made an appearance again in 2000 at the Monterey Historic Automobile Races, and Pebble Beach - 50th Anniversary -, 2012 "BEST OF SHOW", May, Monte Carlo, Monaco, 2013 "BEST OF SHOW", October, Knokke, Belgium, 2014 "Paris Motor Show".
-On 5 September, 2015, the Boomerang was auctioned by Bonhams at the Château de Chantilly, France, and sold for $3.7 million.
+On 5 September 2015, the Boomerang was auctioned by Bonhams at the Château de Chantilly, France, and sold for €3,335,000 (approximately US$3.7 million).